Table of Contents

 - American Institute of Baking (AIB) rating certification

 - ISO Quality Management System 9001:2000 compliant

 - …and a few more.

-Look for a good dog food manufacturer with certifications that recognize their compliance with health and production regulations, but make sure you understand what certification really means and whether it's of any benefit to you and your puppy.
+Look for a good dog food manufacturer with certifications that recognize their compliance with health and production regulations, but make sure you understand what certification means and whether it's beneficial to you and your puppy.

 19 Good Dog Food Companies Offer Lot Number Tracking

 Some companies now allow customers to track the origin of ingredients as well as any recalls on food lots by tracking their batch numbers online.